 Human life, given by God, has an eternal destiny.
-Our Lord at the Last Supper made this clear to his Apostles.
+Our Lord at the Last Supper made this clear to His Apostles.
 "In my Father's house there are many dwelling places...I will come again and take you to myself that where I am, there you may be also."
-(John 14:2-4) Therefore, with a firm faith in the resurrection, each of us faces the reality of death as a part of life.
+(John 14:2-4) Therefore, with a firm faith in the resurrection, and its promise of eternal life, each of us faces the reality of death as a part of life.
 Death is not the ultimate end.
-In the preface of the Funeral Mass we pray, "Lord, for your faithful people life is changed not ended."
+In the preface of the Funeral Mass we pray, "Indeed for your faithful, Lord, life is changed not ended..."